-Sector Sizes 512 user data blocks (default) Variable (256 to 4096)
+Sector Sizes 512 user data blocks (default) Variable (256 to 4096) Read/Write consecutive sectors on a track YES Flaw reallocation

-Transfer Rate (Synchronous)

-From 1.0 MBytes/sec to 4.7 MBytes/sec in 23.8 to 25 KBytes/sec increments (See section 12.5.4.)

-Read/Write consecutive sectors on a track

-Flaw reallocation performance impact (For flaws reallocated at format time using the spare sectors per track reallocation scheme.)

-Flaw reallocation performance impact (For flaws reallocated at format time using the spare sectors per cylinder reallocation scheme.)

-Flaw reallocation performance impact (For flaws reallocated at format time using the spare tracks per volume reallocation scheme.)

-Overhead time for head switch (512 byte sectors)

-Overhead time for one track cylinder switch
+- performance impact (For flaws reallocated at format time using the spare sectors per track reallocation scheme.)
+Minimum - 1 sector time (If flaw on the same track as the spare) Typical - 17 ms Maximum - 34 ms - Flaw reallocation performance impact 50 ms (typical) (For flaws reallocated at format time using the spare tracks per volume reallocation scheme.) - Overhead time for head switch (512 byte sectors) Less than 2 ms - Overhead time for one track cylinder switch 6 ms Typical

-Avg rotational latency
+Avg rotational latency 8.33 ms

-5.3.1 Notes for Sections 5.2 and 5.3.

-- [1] Execution time measured from receipt of the last Byte of the Command Descriptor Block (CDB) to the request for a Status Byte Transfer to the Initiator (excluding connect/disconnect). - [2] Maximum times are specified over the worst case conditions of temperature, voltage margins and drive orientation.
+- 5.3.1 Notes For Sections 5.2 and 5.3 - [1] Execution time measured from receipt of the last Byte of the Command Descriptor Block (CDB) to the request for a Status Byte Transfer to the Initiator (excluding connect/disconnect). - [2] Maximum times are specified over the worst case conditions of temperature, voltage margins and drive orientation.
 When comparing specified seek times, care should be taken to distinguish between typical seek times and maximum seek times.
-The best comparison is obtained by system benchmark tests conducted under identical conditions. - [3] Typical Seek values are measured under nominal conditions of temperature, voltage, and horizontal orientation as measured on a representative sample of WREN V drives.
+The best comparison is obtained by system benchmark tests conducted under identical conditions. - [3] Typical Seek values are measured under nominal conditions of temperature, voltage, and horizontal orientation as measured on a representative sample of WREN V HH drives. - [4] Assumes no errors and assumes the sector(s) has not been relocated.